Chunkys0up7/MCP/docs/Tasks_27th_May.md

 **Workflow Builder Feedback Milestone Check-in (29 May):**
 - All major user actions in Workflow Builder Canvas now provide clear toast feedback.
 Next: review PropertiesPanel and other panels, then move to Dashboard, Marketplace, and Execution Monitor for feedback standardization.

+- [x] Ensure all cards, tables, and detail views use shared components and theme
+  - Marketplace: All cards and detail views now use shared Card component and MUI theme.
+  - Next: Audit and refactor Dashboard cards/tables for consistency.

+**Check-in (29 May):**
+- Marketplace refactor complete: all cards and detail views use shared Card and theme.
+Proceeding to Dashboard audit/refactor next.

+- [x] Dashboard: All cards now use shared Card component and MUI theme.
+  - Next: Audit for any remaining custom tables or detail views, then proceed to next UI/UX tasks.

+**Check-in (29 May):**
+- Dashboard refactor complete: all cards use shared Card and theme.
+Proceeding to table/detail view audit and next UI/UX tasks.

 ---